matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 ## Potential issues

-Keeping all the data and keys in account data means that it may clutter up the `/sync`.
+Keeping all the data and keys in account data means that it may clutter up `/sync` requests.
 However, clients can filter out the data that they are not interested in.
 One possibility for addressing this would be to add a flag to the account data to indicate whether it should come down the `/sync` or not.